 Plot objects are available by importing classes from ginga.canvas.types.plots.
 These classes are divided into "plot decor": plot title and key area (PlotTitle), X axis title, grid and markers (XAxis), Y axis title grid and markers (YAxis), plot background (PlotBG), etc. XYPlot objects (or subclasses thereof) form the individual plot lines within the graph.
-In typical use, the plot aide provides a convenience method (setup_standard_frame) that can automatically add and configure the plot decor, so that the user then simply needs to instantiate XYPlot objects and add them to the plot aide's add_plot method.
+In typical use, the plot aide provides a convenience method (setup\standard\frame) that can automatically add and configure the plot decor, so that the user then simply needs to instantiate XYPlot objects and add them to the plot via the plot aide's add\plot method.